The invariant random order extension property is equivalent to amenability: Preliminaries

 \section{Preliminaries}

 For a standard Borel space $X$ we denote $\meas(X)$ the space of all Borel probability measures.

 By a pmp (probability measure preserving) action of a countable group $G$ on a standard probability space $(X, \mu)$ (or simply, a $G$-action) we mean a left action of $G$ by Borel automorphisms that preserve measure: $\mu(g^{-1}(A)) = \mu(A)$ for all measurable subsets $A$ of $X$ and all $g \in G$.
 We will denote $G \acts (X,\mu)$ the action described.
+For a topological action $G \acts X$, we denote $\invmeas(G \acts X)$ the space of all invariant Borel probability measures on $X$, or simply $\invmeas(X)$, if the action is implied, in particular $\invmeas(\pord(G))$ is the space of all IRO's on $G$.
 Two pmp actions of $G$ on standard probability spaces are isomorphic iff there is a measure-preserving isomorphism that intertwines these actions.